simoatze/Archer/README.md

 **Archer** is a data race detector for OpenMP programs.

+**Archer** combines static and dynamic techniques to identify data races in large OpenMP applications, generating low runtime and memory overhead, while still offering high accuracy and precision.
+It builds on the open-source infrastructures LLVM and ThreadSanitizer to provide portability.

 # Installation<a id="sec-2" name="sec-2"></a>

 **Archer** has been developed under LLVM 3.5 with OpenMP support (for